 Use Considerations for Selecting a Financial Wellness Provider to help employers ask the right questions and evaluate responses based on their unique goals and needs.

 "HOW DO WE MEASURE SUCCESS?"

-Goals and objectives may be different for each plan.
+Goals and objectives may be different for each employer.
 They can be both qualitative and quantitative in nature, and be achieved over differing time horizons.

-Use Measuring Financial Wellness Program Effectiveness to establish success criteria and moniotor the progress over time.
+Use Measuring Financial Wellness Program Effectiveness to establish success criteria and monitor the progress over time.